Environmental guidance for planning studies

 If a planning effort may lead to a defined project, please work with your regional environmental staff to determine the likely environmental classification.
 Refer to the following guidance and contact the appropriate region or modal environmental manager (PDF 89KB) or our HQ NEPA/SEPA program for assistance with the environmental screening or environmental classification, if working on a defined project.

-Note: The list below is intended for planning studies, which are not required to include all environmental information considered at the project level.
+Note: The following environmental disciplines form an abbreviated list intended for planning studies.
+Please note that additional disciplines might require consideration at the project level.
 Each discipline below includes subject matter expert contact information to support planning study development.

 Fish passage barriers